 Legalisation of documents from Kuwait for use in the Netherlands

 To use a document from Kuwait in the Netherlands, you must first have it legalised by the Kuwaiti Ministry of Foreign Affairs.
-Then you must have it legalised by the Dutch embassy in Kuwait.
+Then you must have it legalised by the Netherlands embassy in Kuwait.